Neboer/mini_ipgw/README.md

 by default, the configuration file is ~/ipgw/settings.json You can set the default username(student number) and your password in it.

-You can also set the default account of the NEU network center website [ipgw.neu.edu.cn:8800](http://ipgw.neu.edu.cn:8800/)
+You can also set the default account of the NEU network centre website [ipgw.neu.edu.cn:8800](http://ipgw.neu.edu.cn:8800/)

  and so on ...